+The above figure shows ROE for Kier has been reduced by 2% in 2011 regardless of net profit in 2011 increasing by 35%.
 Also the ordinary share capital and reserves have increased in 2011 by 37% and for that reason actually ROE decreased in 2011.
 However the competitor company Barratt improved significantly and ROE increased by 88% this is due to reducing loss for the year from £118m to £14m.

-9 b) Liquidity Ratio
+b) Liquidity Ratio

-Brealey et al (2010, p.45) defined liquidity as "the ability to sell or exchange as for cash on short notice."
-(Please see appendix 6 for more details).
-It is very worthwhile to use the following ratios:
+Brealey et al (2010, p.45) defined liquidity as "the ability to sell or exchange as for cash on short with its short-term assets.
+The higher the current ratio, the more capable the company is of paying its obligations.
+Current ratio is calculated as follow.

-10 .
+i.
 Current ratio